yiisoft-contrib/server-salt/README.md

 ## Windows / Docker

-At the time of this writing it seems salt-ssh is not supported on Windows, so you need a linux VM or docker container to run it:
+At the time of this writing it seems salt-ssh is not supported on Windows, so you need a linux VM or docker container to run it.
+First copy your private ssh key to `ssh/id_rsa`.
+If you have a password, remove it with `ssh-keygen -p` since `salt-ssh` doesn't support entering a password.

+Then run the following:

     # build the container
     docker-compose build